not much has changed for the 2017/18 Fall Winter term. Bigger changes will happen sometime in the near future.

 Whenever the music library itself is open, someone can run down and open the door for you.
 That means these hours during the Fall/Winter terms:

 But it should feel familiar, because ultimately it will be just like signing out other scores and resources from the rest of the library.
 Cataloging the Large Ensemble Library scores is a long-term project, though, and in the meantime we ask for your patience and help.
 Here's how we'd like it to work:

 If you've browsed the collection and you know what scores you need, just email us the composer/title list using the link on the sidebar of this page.
 We'll retrieve the scores and get them cataloged as quickly as we can, then we'll email or call you when they're ready and you can sign them out from the music library--similar to how an interlibrary loan request works now.

 Turnaround time will depend on the length of your list and the condition of the scores you've requested, but every effort will be made to get music in your hands as fast as possible, because that's good for all of us.
-It should take about as much time as a Reserve request does now (so not very long at all), but as much lead-time as you can give us will help make this happen even more efficiently, though, as well as making the library staff eternally grateful.
+It should take about as much time as a Reserve request does now (so not very long at all), but as much lead-time as you can give us will help make this happen even more efficiently, as well as making the library staff eternally grateful.